2015 Transportation Planning Excellence Awards

 The TPEA team of judges from a diverse set of planning backgrounds will judge the nominations on the following criteria:

-- Community and Public Involvement: How did this project successfully engage the community in the planning process?
+- Community, Public Involvement, and Partnerships: How did this project successfully engage the community in the planning process?
+Was this program created as a collaborative effort?
+Are public and private partners still at the table?

 - Context Sensitive Solutions: How does the effort demonstrate a comprehensive understanding of contexts (local, regional, etc.)?
 How does the project or process create effective transportation solutions, while preserving and enhancing community and natural environments?

-- Equity: What initiatives have been undertaken to ensure that these efforts of this project are implemented in an equitable manner and impacts to individual communities are minimized?
+- Equity: What initiatives have been undertaken to ensure that efforts of this project are implemented in an equitable manner and impacts to individual and underserved (minority and low income) communities are minimized?

-- Implementation/Implementation Strategy: Has any part of the planned transportation-related project, plan, idea, model, design, or policy been executed to its final stages?
+- Implementation and Implementation Strategy: Has any part of the planned transportation-related project, plan, idea, model, design, or policy been executed to its final stages?

 - Multimodalism: To what extent do these efforts efficiently address multimodal transportation options, including bicycle, pedestrian, transit, and automobile?